-Emphases: Chemistry (Analytical, Bio, Inorganic, Organic, Physical)
+Emphases: Chemistry (Analytical, Biochemistry, Inorganic, Organic,

+Physical)

-The degree of Master of Science in Chemistry offers advanced study in the classical subdisciplines of chemistry (Analytical, Biochemistry, Inorganic, Organic and Physical).
+The degree of Master of Science with a major in Chemistry offers advanced study in the classical subdisciplines of chemistry (Analytical, Biochemistry, Inorganic, Organic and Physical).
 The program of study is designed to prepare students for the job market and for further study in Ph.D. programs.
 To begin the Master of Science program in chemistry, a student must: